Guide to Narcissistic Victim Syndrome

 As a victim of narcissistic abuse, it is often useful to understand why the narcissist always plays the victim.
 Narcissists are known for their manipulative and self-centered behaviors, which often include playing the victim.

 This tactic serves multiple purposes, all of which further the narcissist’s agenda and maintain their sense of self-importance.
-The following points explain some of the reasons why narcissists frequently adopt the victim role:

 1. Manipulation and Control